 2. A description of the specific accounting and reporting services required for administering the fund, including processing checks and distributing funds as directed by the board under s.
 365.173.

 3. A description of information to be provided by the proposer, including the proposer’s background and qualifications and the proposed cost of the services to be provided.

 (b) The board shall establish a committee to review requests for proposals which must include the statewide E911 system director designated under s.
 365.171(5), or his or her designee, and two members of the board, one of whom is a county 911 coordinator and one of whom represents a voice communications services provider.
 The review committee shall review the proposals received by the board and recommend an independent accounting firm to the board for final selection.
 By agreeing to serve on the review committee, each member of the review committee shall verify that he or she does not have any interest or employment, directly or indirectly, with potential proposers which conflicts in any manner or degree with his or her performance on the committee.

-(c) After July 1, 2004, the board may secure the services of an independent accounting firm via invitation to bid, request for proposals, invitation to negotiate, or professional contracts already established at the Division of Purchasing, Department of Management Services, for certified public accounting firms, or the board may hire and retain professional accounting staff to accomplish these functions.
+(c) The board may secure the services of an independent accounting firm via invitation to bid, request for proposals, invitation to negotiate, or professional contracts already established at the Division of Purchasing, Department of Management Services, for certified public accounting firms, or the board may hire and retain professional accounting staff to accomplish these functions.

 (8) E911 FEE.—

-(a) Each voice communications services provider shall collect the fee described in this subsection.
+(a) Each voice communications services provider shall collect the fee described in this subsection, except that the fee for prepaid wireless service shall be collected in the manner set forth in subsection (9).
 Each provider, as part of its monthly billing process, shall bill the fee as follows.
 The fee shall not be assessed on any pay telephone in the state.